bumatic/manifold-docs/contents/authors/writing.md

 *	Using built-in hyphenation or justification tools
 *	Manually inserting hyphens at the ends of lines
 *	Adding pagination
-*	Replicating a source document's formatting
+*	Replicating a source document’s formatting